Looking to get involved? Join us!

 Battle of the Books

-Battle of the Books is a program for 6th -8th grade students.
-Each team is responsible for reading the 20 books from the Rebecca Caudill Young Readers Award Program hosted by the state of Illinois.
+6-8th grades work together in teams to read books from this year’s Rebecca Caudill Young Readers Award Program hosted by the state of Illinois.
 Each team participates in book battles and points are awarded based on book knowledge and the title and author.

-Students that are eligible are in 7th or 8th Grade and have a grade point average of 3.5 or above in the 1st trimester of the current school year.
+Students that are eligible and invited to be in NJHS are in 7th or 8th Grade and have a grade point average of 3.8 or above in the 1st trimester of the current school year.
 Students must also maintain a 3.5 cumulative grade point average to remain as a member in “good standing.”
 Application does not guarantee acceptance into the society.
 The applications will be reviewed by a faculty council which does not include the NJHS advisor.
 After the first trimester grades have been posted, the application will be available on the NJHS website.
 Once accepted, there will be an induction ceremony in January.

 Click here for the NJHS website